Billsong19/pokemon-palettes/README.md

 pokemon-palettes

+This will be my attempt at creating a library/plugin that lets people change their ui's pallette into that of their desired pokemon

 ================
 Here's a little toy that lets you explore different color palettes composed of the pixels of individual Pokemon sprites.
 Could be useful if you need inspiration on some projects (although, I have to admit, I